OpenMP/Examples/notebook/README.md

 ### Acknowledgement
 [Kewei Yan](https://github.com/ambipomyan) from PASSlab (https://passlab.github.io) of
 UNC Charlotte is the main developer of this script.
-The script is licensed with 3-clause BSD License, and Copyrighted @ 2019 by PASSlab (https://passlab.github.io) from University of North Carolina at Charlotte.
+When this become a question, the script is licensed with 3-clause BSD License, and Copyrighted @ 2019 by PASSlab (https://passlab.github.io) from University of North Carolina at Charlotte.
 All rights reserved.
 To contact, reach Kewei or Yonghong Yan (yanyh15@github or gmail).